activate-glacier-instinct/100-days-of-code/plan.md

 # 100 Days Of Code - Plan

+Updated version of the [roadmap](./roadmap.md) showing changes and updated timelines

+## Cancelled:

+10-20
+- make a Dune Analytics dashboard on BANK token [cancelled]

 ## Plan:

-1-9:
+1-21:
 - make a simple portfolio + blog site using SvelteKit for my anon account

-10-20
-- make a Dune Analytics dashboard on BANK token

-21-29
+22-29
 - LW3 - Sophomore track
     - Build a full whitelist dApp [in Foundry]

-30-40
+30-39
 - LW3 - Sophomore track
     - Build a full NFT collection [in Foundry]

-41-51
-- LW3 - Sophomore track
+36, 40-49
-    - Build a full NFT collection [in Foundry]
+- make a FlipsideCrypto dashboard on an NFT collection

-52-61
+50-61
 - Reproduce an L2Beat metrics chart on my own site using a custom charting library (D3 or lighter) and Alchemy

 62-72